cucumber/docs/content/gherkin/reference.md

 ## Rule

-The `Rule` keyword has been added in Gherkin v6.
+The (optional) `Rule` keyword has been added in Gherkin v6.
 (Note that Gherkin 6 has not yet been incorporated into all implementation of Cucumber!)
 The purpose of the `Rule` keyword is to represent one *business rule* that should be implemented.
 It provides additional information for a feature.
 A `Rule` is used to group together several scenarios that belong to this *business rule*.
-A `Rule` may contain a `Background` section, and should contain one or more scenarios that illustrate the particular rule.
+A `Rule` should contain one or more scenarios that illustrate the particular rule.
+A `Rule` cannot contain a `Background`.

 For example: